sovrynn/ecdo/1-EVIDENCE/civilization-remnants/ancient-bunkers/README.md

 ![](img/burton-agnes.webp)

-But carbon dating of bones found in the Burton Agnes grave indicates that the style of sculpture is even older, dating to between 30## Underground cities: Kaymakli, Ozkonak

-https://cappadociatravelpass.com/a-cappadocian-mystery-kaymakli-underground-city05 and 2890 B.C.E., during the first phase of Stonehenge’s construction
+But carbon dating of bones found in the Burton Agnes grave indicates that the style of sculpture is even older, dating to between 3005 and 2890 B.C.E., during the first phase of Stonehenge’s construction.

 ## Lanhill long barrow [2]